GurkiratSaini/social-network-api/README.md

   - [License](#license)

   ## Installation
-  To install this application, clone the repository and run npm install to install the dependencies.
+  To install this application, clone the repository and run <code>npm install</code> to install the dependencies.

   ## Video-Walkthrough
   A video walkthrough for this application can be found [here.](https://drive.google.com/file/d/1CEKhhiO36a2P9pwKejM-GlfINcalPoIU/view)